lothronx/cm2005-trade-visualization/report.md

 };
 ```

 Hence, the `Candlesticks` class should have 5 member variables in total.
 They should all be private.
-Other than the candlesticks vector which we will edit later, the other 4 member variables should also be constants.

 ```C++
 std::vector<Candlestick> candlesticks;